SeanKuehl/MyLanguage/README.md

 DEC ONE 5 - decrease register ONE by 5
 DEC ONE TWO - decrease register ONE by the value stored in register TWO

+MLT ONE 5 - multiply the value in register ONE by 5 MLT ONE TWO - multiply the value in register ONE by the value in register TWO

+ECHO hello world - output some plain text to the user

+DIV ONE 5 - integer divide the value in register ONE by 5 DIV ONE TWO - integer divide the value in register ONE by the value in register TWO

 OUT ONE - output the value stored in register ONE to the screen as an integer

 INP ONE - read in a value from the user and store it in register ONE